jonasbn/til/github/use_cli.md

 # Use CLI

-For easy abd fast GitHub interaction use the official GitHub command line tool `[gh](https://cli.github.com/)`.
+For easy and fast GitHub interaction use the official GitHub command line tool `[gh](https://cli.github.com/)`.

 `gh` lets you do about everything you can do in the UI at least for the day to day work.